f5devcentral/f5-agility-labs-adc/docs/class8/Module3/lab3-3.rst

        :width: 450px

-3. Reset the statistics for all pool memvbers if they are not already all zeros
+3. Reset the statistics for all pool members if they are not already all zeros
 4. Set **Auto Refresh** to 20 seconds if it isn't already set from earlier stats reviews
 5. From the Ubuntu-Client SSH window, run the following command::